 - Not worrying about charging

-- Always being a satnav and never accidentally-switching to something else
+- Always being a satnav and never pulling out of a cafe with Instagram still open

-- Sending me to petrol stations that haven’t existed for five years
+- Keeps sending me to petrol stations that haven’t existed for five years

 I expect some of this this will get better and the rest just more-acceptable with time, but I’ve really not had the “why didn’t I do this sooner” thing that I keep hearing about other people doing.

-The "Favourites" feature is very crude and unconfigurable (which it may be worth me figuring out Baseamp to fiddle with?) but the Garmin Connect app installs itself as a mapping thing, so when you "open" a location on the phone (from a calendar event, say) you can send it to the satnav.
+The "Favourites" feature is very crude and unconfigurable but the Garmin Connect app installs itself as a mapping thing, so when you "open" a location on the phone (from a calendar event, say) you can send it to the satnav.
 I suspect that I’ll carry on using my phone for storing locations and whatnot, and just send them to the satnav as I'm used to sending it to a satnav app.

-Right now, I think it’s worth having (and will feel less lacking if I can move more audio-player controls to my headset from my phone) and I’m not really thinking about just getting shot of it yet, but I can’t see myself becoming one of those people who advises other people buy one.
+I think it’s worth having, but I can’t see myself becoming one of those people who advises other people buy one.
 This is definitely lacking in almost every way compared to CoPilot and friends, and I’m not (yet) convinced that that’s just familiarity.

 It's 20th September and it's arrived!

-The bracketry is all easy to fit and the lead's surprisingly long and thing; the 12v/5v step-down box is partly along the wire, but does mean that it doesn't *need* to be on the bars or right by the battery, and is easy to hide away in the plastics.
+The bracketry is all easy to fit and the lead's surprisingly long and thin; the 12v/5v step-down box is partly along the wire so it's easy to have that hidden away under the plastics.

-There's very limited options here, really.
-The Zumos have the widest selection of features and are the most-modern, the Montana is specifically aimed at off-road riding, and the Monterra is actually an Android device and so may solve all my problems.
+There's three Garmin lines - the Zumos are their road bike devices, have the widest selection of features and are the most-modern; the Montana is specifically aimed at off-road riding; and the Monterra is actually an Android device and so may solve all my problems.

 The Monterra is an Android 4 device (Android 5 came out in 2014; 4 years ago at time of writing; 8 is current) so even if the apps I like now do work on it, it's likely they will stop at some point in the future.
 This was clearly Garmin's experiment with Android, and they've sadly decided to not keep it up.

 The Montana is the one everyone recommends, because it's got an 'off road' mode and an 'on road' one.
-The off-road mode doesn't appear to add anything; it's not any more aware of rights of way than the road-mode one and is still largely used to display GPX routes.
+The off-road mode doesn't appear to add anything the Zumo's don't do; it's not any more aware of rights of way than the road-mode one and is still largely used to display GPX routes.
 The on-road mode is much more primitive than that found on the Zumos.
+It looks like the OS maps for the Montanas can be loaded onto the Zumos.

 The Zumo can be loaded up with an off-road map (courtesy of TalkyToaster, who is recommended for the Montanas over Garmin's mapping anyway) and can have a GPX file displayed over the top.
-While you can trivially switch between off-road and on-road on the Montana, it seems you can do similar on the Zumo just by changing whether the map has just-roads or everything on it.
+While you can trivially switch between off-road and on-road on the Montana, it seems you can do similar on the Zumo just by changing the display mode for the map.
 It's also got the much-better road mode, and the modern ones have some sort of smartphone syncing.